-Interpretation.
-Production practices - from planting through harvest, processing and shipping - may impact whether the pest is present and if the pest is likely to end up in an environment where it could establish.
-ISPM 32 (Categorization of Commodities According to their Pest Risk) outlines how commodities may be handled or processed and describes the level of risk associated with commodities that undergo different processes.
-This information may also need to be considered when evaluating LoE.
+- 2 Interpretation.
+Production practices from planting through harvest, processing and shipping may - 3 impact whether the pest is present and if the pest is likely to end up in an environment where it could - 4 establish.
+ISPM 32 (Categorization of Commodities According to their Pest Risk) outlines how - 5 commodities may be handled or processed and describes the level of risk associated with commodities that - 6 undergo different processes.
+This information may also need to be considered when evaluating LoE. - 7 Industry sanitation practices associated with handling and quality purposes may result in exclusion of some - 8 external pests and contaminants.
+In addition, pest management practices such as routine activities that are - 9 in place for other pests, such as a broad-spectrum pesticide applications, can reduce the risk posed by - another pest in a particular pathway.

-Industry sanitation practices associated with handling and quality purposes may result in exclusion of some external pests and contaminants.
-In addition, pest management practices such as routine activities that are in place for other pests, such as application of broad-spectrum pesticides, can reduce the risk posed by another pest present in the pathway.
+11 EXAMPLES to assist in interpretation of cultural practices and control measures.

-EXAMPLES to assist in interpretation of cultural practices and control measures.
+12 Low LoE

-Low LoE
+- Mango fruit are washed to remove sticky tree sap that has dripped onto the fruit when harvested in - the field.
+This routine post-harvest practice removes pests that might be attached to the mango fruit. - Erwinia uzenensis, reported on European pear in Japan, is managed in Japan by existing control - measures for the more virulent species E. amylovora, which is present in North America.
+Not - 17 considered as a quarantine pest for Canada. - Trogoderma granarium, establishment in the Canadian grain silo system is low because the system - is maintained separately from other grains imported from abroad and therefore no cross- - 20 contamination occurs. - In some parts of Japan and China fruit bagging is a cultural practice which provides a physical - barrier between the fruit and its environment.
+Historically, it has been used to improve visual - 23 quality and to prevent damage by diseases, pests and birds, and also to protect fruit from direct - 24 contact with pesticides and fungicides.
+However, the effectiveness of bagging has only been

-- Mango fruit are washed to remove sticky tree sap that has dripped onto the fruit when harvested in the field.
-This routine post-harvest practice removes pests that might be attached to the mango fruit. - Erwinia uzenensis, reported on European pear in Japan, is managed in Japan by existing control measures for the more virulent species E. amylovora, which is present in North America.
-Not considered as a quarantine pest for Canada. - Trogoderma granarium, establishment in the Canadian grain silo system is low because the system is maintained separately from other grains imported from abroad and therefore no cross-contamination occurs. - In some parts of Japan and China fruit bagging is a cultural practice which provides a physical barrier between the fruit and its environment.
-Historically, it has been used to improve visual quality and to prevent damage by diseases, pests and birds, and also to protect fruit from direct contact with pesticides and fungicides.
-However, the effectiveness of bagging has only been demonstrated for some types of pests such as internal feeding insects.
-However, it may exacerbate damage caused by other organisms such as mites (precludes predators) and diseases.
+- demonstrated for some types of pests such as internal feeding insects.
+However, it may exacerbate - 2 damage caused by other organisms such as mites (precludes predators) and diseases.